MarcinKilarski/Website-Audit/seo.md

 Your responses are incredibly vital in terms of damage control when a customer leaves a bad review about their experience with your company.
 This presents you with an opportunity to transform unhappy customers to happy ones, whilst showing potential customers that you value all feedback.

 You should also thank each customer who leaves you 4 and 5-star reviews and engage in a conversation by relating directly to their feedback.
 When receiving 2 and 3-star reviews, they should be responded to immediately, apologising for any inconvenience and providing a plan of action as to how you will prevent a repeat experience in the future.
 For reviews with 1-star, take extra time to investigate what caused this feedback.

+### 6.10.
+Server Location

+Overview

+The geographic location of the server you use to host your website can [increase your site’s relevance in the country in which it is located](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html), because it is used by search engines as one of the signals to determine for which users your content is the most helpful.

+Keeping your website in a country where the majority of your customers live can give you a slightly higher chance to reach those users.
+If your site is translated into a different language, you could host that translation on a separate server, which is located in the country where that language is used.
+However, this is more a nice-to-have than a critical factor to have your pages appearing in the search results of these countries.

 ### 6.11.
 Physical Web